spring-media/adsolutions-implementationReference/publisher/bildhey.md

 ### AdSSetup.adSlotSizes - Mobile

-Please use these sizes for your ad integration on mobile viewports for now:
+Define the ad formats for your mobile setup:

 ```javascript